Aufbau Suppressed Coupled Cluster Theory for Electronically Excited States: Theory

 To think through which additional amplitudes should be enabled to take us from $\hat{T}_{\mathrm{init}}$ to a $\hat{T}$ more in line with that used in CCSD, it is useful to separate this operator into two pieces.

-We will group into $\hat{T}_{P}$ all amplitudes whose excitation operators contain one or more of our ``primary'' indices $h$ and $p$ that are present within our chosen $\hat{S}$ from Eq.\ \ref{eqn:1_CSF_S}.
+This partitioning is similar to the internal and external partitioning in single-reference-based multi-reference CC, \cite{piecuch1993state,piecuch2010active} although, for convenience of notation in this study, we draw the line between the two sets of amplitudes in a slightly different way.
+Specifically, we group into $\hat{T}_{P}$ all amplitudes whose excitation operators contain one or more of our ``primary'' indices ($h$, $p$, $\bar{h}$, $\bar{p}$) from within our chosen $\hat{S}$ from Eq.\ \ref{eqn:1_CSF_S}.
 All other excitation operators will be grouped into the ``non-primary'' $\hat{T}_{NP}$.
-Noting that $\hat{T}_{NP}$ thus commutes with $\hat{S}^\dagger$, we can rearrange our ansatz as
+This way, since the terms in $\hat{T}_{NP}$ bear no primary indices while those in $\hat{S}^\dagger$ bear only primary indices, $\hat{T}_{NP}$ and $\hat{S}^\dagger$ will commute.
+We can thus rearrange our ansatz as

 in which we see that the contributions from $\hat{T}_{NP}$ will behave much the same as would those in multi-reference CC.
 Indeed, $\exp(\hat{T}_{NP})$ can be formally understood as acting on the Aufbau-suppressed, multi-determinant form set up by $\exp(-\hat{S}^\dagger)\exp(\hat{T}_P)\ket{\phi_0}$, even if, operationally, we group $\exp(-\hat{S}^\dagger)$ with $\hat{H}$ for computational expediency.
 Recognizing this parallel to multi-reference CC and aiming for a weak correlation treatment of similar quality to CCSD, we choose $\hat{T}_{NP}$ to contain all single and double excitations that have no primary indices.